-For numerous reasons, local governments are uniquely placed to provide leadership for health and well-being.
-Many of the social determinants of health operate at the local and community level.
+Local leadership for health and well-being and the role of mayors and civic leaders community level.
 For this reason, in the complex world of multiple tiers of government, with numerous public and private stakeholders, local governments do have the capacity to influence the determinants of health and inequalities.
 They are well positioned to influence land use, building standards and water and sanitation systems, and to enact and enforce restrictions on tobacco use and occupational health and safety regulations.
 Second, many local governments have the capability to develop and implement integrated strategies for health promotion.
 Third, their democratic mandate conveys authority and sanctions their power to convene partnerships and encourage contributions from many sectors.
 Fourth, local governments have daily contact with citizens and are closest to their concerns and priorities.
 They present unique opportunities for partnering with the private and not-for-profit sectors, civic society and citizens' groups.
 Fifth, local governments have the capacity to mobilize local resources and to deploy them to create more opportunities for poor and vulnerable population groups and to protect and promote the rights of all urban residents.